renovatebot/renovate/docs/usage/self-hosted-configuration.md

 The `git` commands are run locally in the cloned repo instead of globally.
 This reduces the chance of unintended consequences with global Git configs on shared systems.

+## gitUrl

+Override the default resolution for git remote, e.g. to switch GitLab from HTTPS to SSH-based.
+Currently works for GitLab only.

+Possible values:

+- `default`: use HTTP URLs provided by the platform for Git
+- `ssh`: use SSH URLs provided by the platform for Git
+- `endpoint`: ignore URLs provided by the platform and use the configured endpoint directly

 ## logContext

 `logContext` is included with each log entry only if `logFormat="json"` - it is not included in the pretty log output.